 Since we have partially retired, all powwow drums are custom orders.
-We typically do not keep any in stock.
-It takes about 2-3 weeks to build your powwow drum, so call today to order: 256-538-0246.
+It usually takes about 2-3 weeks to build your powwow drum, unless we have a waiting list.

 Rich Gold Color

 We head all of our powwow drums with top grain 5mm thick bull hides.
 Bulls are male cows used for breeding so they grow extermely large.
 We do not use "Bleached," "Dyed" or "Split" hides as these are weaker and more susceptible to climate changes.
 The Bull Hides are "rendered" hides, meaning the animal died on the hoof.
 It was not slaughtered.

 Our tannery rawhidesorganically.They do not use any poisonous chemicals or bleach to create their rawhide.
 These hides are a beautiful, rich golden brown color.
 Tough as buffalo, bull hides will last a life time.
 We are opposed to using buffalo because these magnificent animals were once hunted nearly to extinction.If you still want buffalo hides, check out these web sites:

 When you compare drum prices, be sure to ask if the stand is included.We provide a FREE Elevated Swing Stand ($200 value) and FREE drum stick ($20 value) with every Powwow Drum.
 The elevated stands collapse into two flat pieces for easy transportation.
 Keith builds the stand high so you don't have to bend over for three days at a powwow.

 We continually monitor the prices of our competitors and try to offer the best value to our customers.

 1. Materials used: "laminated" steamed thin plywood vs. our recycled cedar

 2. Construction methods: one piece plywood or laminated hull vs. our 60+ vertical stave cedar hulls

 3. Hides used: Bleached, dyed or split hides vs. Organically rawhided unbleached natural hides.